reidelkins/isMyCustomerMoving/frontend/README.md

 **REID: YES**
 - [x] Make note
 - [x] Set as contacted/not contacted

-  **we can make notes async so we don't have to reload.
-Worth the effort?**
-  **REID: Not at this time because I don't think hardly anyone uses the note feature**
-  - [ ] This is not updating automatically on the site.
-You pretty much have to refresh the page to get the clients again and then it is accurate

-  **what do you mean "update numbers properly"** **REID: When you press contacted, if the status of that client is "House For Sale" then the large number at the top** **should decrease by one.
+  **REID: When you press contacted, if the status of that client is "House For Sale" then the large number at the top** **should decrease by one.
 This is the same for Recently Sold.
 Then if you click them to be uncontacted, then** **the number should increase by one.**
   - [ ] Ensure this updates the numbers properly

-  **what do you mean "update numbers properly"**

   - [ ] Make sure cannot see contacted checkbox if status is “No Change”
 - [ ] Delete a client
 - [ ] Delete multiple clients